Jarvisismy-copilot/Tech-Blog/README.md

 ## Description

 >>> Concept = *edit

- A tech blog that allows users to create an account, log in, create posts, edit posts, delete posts, comment on posts, and view other users' posts.

-This project is similar to a wordpress site, where developers in the tech industry can publish their blog posts.
-Also, developers can comment on other posts on the web page.

 >>> Ideally

-This app follows the MVC that uses technologies like handlebars, node js, mysql, sequelize and other npm packages.
+This is a tech blog where developers can create an account, log in, create posts, edit posts, delete posts, comment on posts, and view other users' posts.

   ## Table of Contents 📖